“It’s about to get real Western!”

 About Holly

 A native Texan, Holly Harris has lived in Colorado for most of her life.
 She has hiked and ridden horses throughout the mountains and plains of Colorado, Wyoming, Montana, Idaho, and Nebraska.
+Holly writes fiction from the heart of the American West, ranging from modern suspense to historical projects set in the early 20th century.

 Holly’s Blog – The Western Lifestyle